System Design Space

 Security Engineering Overview

-Data governance only works in conjunction with security, SRE and data platform processes.
+Data governance only works together with security, SRE, and data-platform processes.

 Open chapter